Emulator Issues #502

 Thank you for the fantastic progress that has been performed on this issue thus far, but I don't think it's quite ready to be closed yet.

-Updated by skidau over 13 years ago
+Updated by skidau almost 14 years ago

 Desync's and save states will continue to be an on-going issue.
 We have those tracked in other issues.
 This issue was to track the addition of the minimum required TAS features and those have been added.